 Future Post's collection bins (if you're in New Zealand)

 A company called Future Post, according to TVNZ, is making mask disposal easy for New Zealanders to dispose of single-use masks.
 The company, based in Southwest Auckland, makes fence post from recycled plastic, and decided to start incorporating masks into the program.
-For now, they will be placing bins outside every airport, and the company is currently discussing partnerships with other companies.
-Right now, they'll be able to accept 5 million masks monthly, though they're looking to expand.
+Future Post started out by placing bins outside local airports, with plans to partner with other companies and eventually expand.
+If you live locally in New Zealand, you can contact Future Post to recycle your masks.

 Drop them at Wilko